-Directed Study in Computer Science 0.5 unit
+Directed Study in Computer Science

-Directed Study in Computer Science 0.5 unit
+Directed Study in Computer Science

-Prerequisites: advanced standing and
+Prerequisites: advanced standing and permission of the department discussion, and computer access.

 Directed study of an advanced topic in computer science under the supervision of a faculty member.
-Emphasis will be placed on the learning of new material through reading, discussion, and computer access.
+Emphasis will be placed on the learning of new material through reading,